 Fear

 The child experiences a tension between believing that he is fundamentally worthless and feeling that he is always being unfairly blamed and punished.
-His worst fear is that all the blame he receives is valid—he really is to blame for everything (after all, like all normal kids, he know he is to blame for some things).
+His worst fear is that all the blame he receives is valid—he really is to blame for everything (after all, like all normal kids, he knows he is to blame for some things).

 What if it’s true—that it is all my fault?
 That everything I do is bad, know matter how hard I try to be good?
 Then my life serves no purpose.
 I am worse than useless.